matmanna/vibecheck-forked/README.md

 # vibecheck

 ✨ A powerful yet straightforward personality quiz creation and sharing platform.
-With an intuitive quiz design editor and platform, anyone can create their very own dynamic quiz with automatic result-calculations and respondant categorization.
-Then, share your "vibe check" with friends (or frenemies), sit back, and watch as the results come rolling in!
+With an intuitive quiz design editor and platform, anyone can create their very own dynamic quiz with automatic result calculations and respondent categorization.
+Then, share your "vibe check" with friends, sit back, and watch as the results come rolling in!

 ## Features